JakeIwen/slack-stack/README.md

 Slack-Stack Archiver
 =================

-An attempt at using Ruby to create an API capable of archiving and updating Slack channel messages into a JSON file.
+Capable of archiving and updating Slack channel messages into a JSON file.

 Must store Slack API token in .env file.